 Our team used iterative design methods to create Revel Pittsburgh.
-We began with paper prototypes, which we got feedback on for our next iteration of the design.
+We began with paper prototypes, which we got feedback on with our target demographic in preparation for our next iteration of the design.